The Story Continues

 The link to Chapter 1 follows...

 "Yes, you look human.
-But your sensitivity to cold; your clothing is all wrong for our summer heat and humidity.
+Yet your sensitivity to cold is telling.
+Your choice of clothing is all wrong for our summer heat and humidity.
 Trying to grasp that glass of iced tea caused you pain.
+You're no hiker, Ezra.
 Your gait is as purposeful and measured as your use of our language.
+But your speech is flat-pitched, with gentle but oddly enunciated words devoid of any accent, slang or abbreviation.
 And your eyes -- they hold much but have the innocence of a child.
-By the way, had you intended me any harm, my dog would have attacked you before you got within three feet of me."
+By the way, had you intended me any harm, Noah would have gone for your gullet before you got within three feet of me."

-Hank fell silent and stared at the Jatite with a frank, tight lipped question -- one that Ezra was waiting for...
+Hank fell silent and stared at the Jatite with the frank, tight-lipped question Ezra was waiting for.

 "You want to know why we have come."

 "I'd say that's a good place to begin...and why you sought me out," replied his host, clearing his throat.

 At the alien's request, Hank followed him into the kitchen, cleared the table in the center of the room and stepped back.
 Ezra took from his jacket a device the size of a smart phone, set it on the table and emitted a high-pitched clicking sound.
 Sculptures of light radiated across the hard surface, displaying a hologram of a location like none the professor had ever witnessed.
 Male and female Jatites, over seven feet tall, gathered proteous fruit the size of cannonballs from the bark of trees.
 Four-legged beasts with long, spiraling necks crouched alongside them and picked the same pods, devouring the delicacies as they went.
 The lush foliage of their strange rain forests looked cool and inviting.